mikepthomas/projects/_posts/printer-klipper-fan-hat.md

 # Klipper Setup

-You should just be able to go through the [Klipper RPi micro-controller setup guide](https://www.klipper3d.org/RPi_microcontroller.html), and that page will be the most up-to-date with the latest Klipper version.
+To get the most up-to-date info for the latest Klipper version visit the [Klipper RPi micro-controller setup guide](https://www.klipper3d.org/RPi_microcontroller.html).

 ## Install the RC Script

-If you want to use the host as a secondary MCU the klipper_mcu process must run before the klippy process.

-After installing Klipper, install the script. run:
+Copy and enable the `klipper-mcu.service` for systemd:

 ```bash
 cd ~/klipper/